 On 3 March 2021, it was announced in the UK Government's Budget that the main UK corporation tax rate will increase to 25% from 1 April 2023.
 The enacted UK Corporation tax rate applicable to the company was increased from 19% to 25% on 24 May 2021.
 The closing net deferred tax assets have been calculated at 25% and accordingly a rate change adjustment has arisen as the opening deferred tax balance had been calculated taking into account the previously enacted rate of 19%.

-Notes to the Consolidated Financial Statements (continued) Year end 31 December 2021 e) Reconciliation of deferred tax assets, net
+e) Reconciliation of deferred tax assets, net